Limoncello Cheesecake

 Bake the cheesecake until it is a golden color and the center still has a little wobble, around an hour.

 Take the cake out of the oven and let it sit until it cools to room temperature.
+LEMON CURD TOPPING - whisk together the Lina's, lemon juice, sugar and eggs until they are well combined.

 Pour the mixture into a small saucepan over low heat, whisking continually until the curd has thickened, around 5 minutes.
+Take the saucepan off the heat and whisk in the butter until the curd is smooth.

 Pour the curd through a fine strainer over the cheesecake.